Was the transition from Neanderthal to modern humans delayed by the presence of the Neanderthals? Did they ever procreate?

 Let us not forget the last of the Neanderthals.
 They too continued to change, at least culturally, during their final few thousand years in the Iberian Peninsula.
 The hash marks found at Gorham’s Cave in Gibraltar, the paintings at Ardales Cave and the eagle talon necklace found at Cova Foradado all indicate they were developing artistically.
 They could also of course have been developing their tools, either independently or as a result of assimilation of ideas from modern humans; the Châtelperronian that produced denticulate stone tools and also a distinctive flint knife with a single cutting edge and a blunt, curved back, is suspiciously similar to the Gravettian toolkit.
 Interestingly, the principle area for so called Châtelperronian tools is just around the Pyrenees corner from Valencia and Catalonia, along one of the communication channel networks.

-As the Neanderthals finally depart from Andalucia during an intense cold period during the Last Glacial Maximum, it is worth noting that the skeletal remains from this early period (found elsewhere, the record from Andalucia at this time is bleak), it seems as though these first modern humans were tall, up to 190 centimetres, with heavily musculature, particularly to the legs; a gracile figure inherited from their ancestors in Africa.
+As the Neanderthals finally depart from Andalucia during an intense cold period during the Last Glacial Maximum, it is worth noting that the skeletal remains of modern humans from this early period (found elsewhere, the record of finds from Andalucia at this time is bleak), it seems as though these first modern humans were tall, up to 190 centimetres, with heavy musculature, particularly to the legs; a gracile figure inherited from their ancestors in Africa.
 Over the thousands of years of the remaining glaciation, modern humans became squatter and shorter, their bodies adapting to the cold.
 By 25 kya, any observer would have been hard pressed to differentiate between a modern human and a Neanderthal.

 Whilst the Châtelperronian tools remain a speculative cargo along the networks, another set of tools most certainly are not.
 Without so much as drawing breath, the Gravettian merged into the Solutrean south of the Pyrenees.
 The dividing line is usually set at 25,000 BC, just after modern man became sole proprietor of Andalucia and at the start of the Last Glacial Maximum.

-Finally, returning to Bajondillo Cave, Torremolinos, the anomalous finds dating to 45 to 43 kya mentioned earlier.
-Across the Gibraltar Strait, in North Africa, in the Maghreb region, during this precise period when temperatures fell rapidly and then recovered just as rapidly, humans were experiencing a crisis.
+Finally, returning to Bajondillo Cave, Torremolinos, and the anomalous finds dating to 45 to 43 kya mentioned earlier.
+Across the Gibraltar Strait, in North Africa, in the Maghreb region, during this precise period when temperatures fell rapidly and then recovered just as rapidly, modern humans were experiencing a crisis.
 Links between the two major habitable areas, the Maghreb and Cyrenaica further east, had been cut.
 The climatic conditions resulted in an arid expanse between the two areas.
 Even in those two areas, populations were dwindling to the point of invisibility.
-It is possible that the northern shore across the Strait, only 6 kilometres wide during this time, with a couple of islands to act as stepping stones, could have looked like a haven.
-The concentration of Neanderthals then occupying Gibraltar could well have 'encouraged' any immigrants to try their luck 120 kilometres down the coast.
-The Aterian people of North Africa, named after the stone tool industry, used tanged and leaf shaped tools very similar to the Aurignacian tools wielded by Iberians.
+It is possible that the northern shore across the Strait, only 6 kilometres wide during this time, with a couple of islands to act as stepping-stones, could have looked like a haven.
+It is inconceivable that the two groups were not aware of each other, at six kilometres even small fires at night are easily visible, although there is to date no evidence of communication.
+The concentration of Neanderthals then occupying Gibraltar could well have 'encouraged' any immigrants to try their luck 120 kilometres further down the coast at Torremolinos.
+The Aterian people of North Africa, named after the stone tool industry, used tanged and leaf shaped tools very similar to the Aurignacian tools wielded by their modern human counterparts in Europe.

 If the Bajondilla Cave dates are accurate then, whether the tools were carried there from North Africa or by people migrating into the Iberian Peninsula from Europe, the small group responsible for them do not appear to have survived the long winter.